rubsc/ScenTreesMakie.jl/docs/src/tutorial/tutorial1.md

 6. Plotting utilities (these functions include: tree_plot, plot_hd and plot_lattice),
 7. Examples of process functions (gaussian_path1D, gaussian_path2D, running_maximum1D, running_maximum2D, path) and,
 8. bushiness_nesdistance (returns a graph showing how different factors affects the multistage distance.)

-- The most important functions in this module are `tree_approximation!()` and `lattice_approximation()` since these are the two functions which are used to approximate scenario trees and scenario lattices respectively.

-- The other important function is the `Tree(bstructure, dimension)` function which gives the basic starting structure of a scenario tree.